fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-drill-down-using-plain-javascript.md

 heading: Adding Drill Down
 ---

-With FusionCharts, you can create unlimited levels of drill-down with a single data source.
-The parent chart contains all data — for the parent chart as well as all descendant (child, grandchild) charts.
+With FusionCharts, you can create unlimited levels of drill down with a single data source.
+The parent chart contains all the data — for the parent chart as well as all descendant (child, grandchild) charts.
 The links to all the descendant charts are defined in the parent chart.

-You can drill-down to descendant charts by simply clicking the data plot items on the parent chart.
-A descendant chart can either replace the parent chart with an option to drill-up, or it can open in a new window or frame.
+You can drill down to descendant charts by simply clicking the data plot items on the parent chart.
+A descendant chart can either replace the parent chart with an option to drill up, or it can open in a new window or frame.

 Create linked charts by following the steps given below: